 Doing drills with cones is effective for building comfort and confidence.
 A player can feel and see themselves getting faster and more efficient.
 The reality is using cones is guidance that hinders transfer of the technique to a game.
 It is guidance because a player relies on the visual stimuli of the cones on these drills in order to improve their technique.
 In a game there are no cones so a player has completely different visual stimuli to cue their perceptions, decisions and technique application.

 How about using a dummy defender?
 Bones over cones is definitely better.
 The player provides a much better task representation of what is required.
 In the dribbling vs. cones example, a player learns how to apply a dribbling move vs. a cone that is not in any way representative of a person.
 So applying that same dribble move vs. a person standing in place is an improvement, but there is still no perception and decision process because there is no unpredictable to the application of the technique.
 A defender should provide real affordances, which dummy defense simply do not provide.

 Tradition in Skill Development

-Traditionally within basketball skill development, a technique is taught and demonstrated and then worked on through continuous repetitions of that technique.
+Traditionally within basketball skills training, a technique is taught and demonstrated and then worked on through continuous repetitions of that technique.
 This is constant, blocked practice.
 Evidence-based research suggests this type of practice leads to minimal transfer.
 This is why the popular basketball training phase “get your reps” is flawed.
 Getting reps where everything is the same doesn’t increase retention and transfer.

 If you are going to get reps, random practice is the optimal form of practice.
 The goal is repetition without repetition (Bernstein, 1967).
 This can be accomplished playing against real demesne and using concepts such as “bursts” or mixing.
 A player does multiple repetitions, but each repetition is different.
 In the Bursts Closeouts example below, constraints are placed on the defender that shapes how they can defend the offensive player.
 This means every single rep is different.